joaobalsini/elm-trello-integrations/README.md

 **There are many use cases for this.
 For example, what if an app wants to use a trello board as a LOW LEVEL management resource and an ELM APP as a HIGH LEVEL management resoure.
 For example, in planning, one can create a big task in elm and create subtasks in trello.
 It would be useful if, and only if, we can automate stuff.

+** Please view the video to see what this app does: http://recordit.co/ao478UJaUp **

 **Task list**
 - [x] Create Basic interface for showing cards data (maybe as cards also)
 - [x] Creating basic trello authorization using client.js (from trello)